sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 });
 ```

-The dataSources could be one or more source (like multiple collection of a db).
+The `dataSources` could be one or more sources (like a database, cache, queues, and so on).
 You can also have the http context, everything is defined within the `GraphQLServerOptions` interface:

 ```typescript